ubarsc/rios/doc/source/concurrency.rst

        into the output buffer.
 The main loop pops available blocks from the output buffer and writes them.
 There is a total of *n+m+1* threads running.
 In a compute-bound task, just 1 read worker may be enough.
-   * - numReadWorkers=n computeWorkerKind=CW_AWSBATCH numComputeWorkers=m
+   * - numReadWorkers=n computeWorkerKind=CW_ECS numComputeWorkers=m
-       computeWorkersRead=True
+       computeWorkerExtraParams={....}
+     - Uses *m* separate ECS VMs, one for each compute worker, with *n* read workers on each machine.
+These VMs are started and stopped automatically by RIOS.
+Typically *n* should be small (e.g. 1 or 2).
-     - Runs *m* batch jobs with a single compute worker thread each, on separate machines.
-Each compute worker has *n* read worker threads, plus the compute thread.
-The computed blocks are put into the output buffer.
-The main thread, on the originating machine, pops blocks out of the output buffer and writes them.
+       The computed output blocks are put into the output buffer.
+The main thread, running on the originating machine, pops blocks out of the output buffer and writes them.
 It maintains 1 extra thread to manage the socket for communicating with worker machines.
-The originating process thus has 2 threads, while each of the *m* batch jobs has a single process with a total of *n+1* threads.
+The originating process thus has 2 threads, while each of the *m* compute workers has a single process with *n+1* threads.

-       This description also applies to CW_PBS and CW_SLURM.
+       Most of this description also applies to CW_PBS and CW_SLURM.

 Deprecated Code
 ---------------